Clinic Information

 • We participate in regular professional development, peer review, and reflective practice to ensure continual clinical improvement

-• Clinical information is securely stored in Halaxy, a purpose-built medical system
+• Clinical information is primarily stored in Halaxy , a purpose-built Australian medical records system

 • We never share your personal or health details without your consent